-This is a great guest post by a new this free video lesson about sympathy plays:echoing my thoughts in
+This is a great guest post by a new trading challenge echoing my thoughts in this free video lesson about sympathy plays:

 One of the most common tactics in promotions or just general pack-and-ship stock advice is to use stocks in the same industry or some other association as one of the “selling” points.
 Promotions use this all the time in their blast emails, but even general stock advice does it in order to have something to say that is not a stock in the spotlight.
 For stocks on major exchanges you can call it the hipster method, because they are trying to go to other stocks in a great industry before everyone else.

 There are a ton of examples.
 Inboxes were flooded with OTC stocks with the next big gold company when the price of gold was flying high.
 There were even penny promotions regarding solar panels, as if a nuts and bolts operations could manufacture solar panels that could be profitable.
 The associations also extend to larger solar stocks.
 The IPO of SolarCity (SCTY) has elicited a push for Real Goods Solar (RSOL).
 Nothing is immune from a quick push in the financial media.

 Download the key points of this post as PDF.